voxpupuli/puppet-staging/README.md

 * puppet://
 * ftp://
 * s3:// (requires aws cli to be installed and configured.)
+* sftp:// (make sure the url is in format sftp://user@host/<path> and ssh keys etc are setup properly )
 * local (though this doesn't serve any real purpose.)

 ## Contributor